ramezrafla/redis-oplog/README.md

 - During `update`, we mutate the cache and send the changed (and cleared) fields to the DB and redis -- instead of the current find, update, then find again which has 2 more hits than needed (and is very slow)
 - During `insert`, we build the doc and send it via redis to other instances
 - During `remove`, we send the ids to be removed to other instances
 - We use secondary DB reads in our app -- there are potential race conditions in extreme cases which we handle client-side for now; but we are now ready for scalability.
-If you have more reads --> spin up more secondaries
+If you have more reads --> spin up more secondaries (Note: You don't have to use secondaries, just know that this package made it possible for us)
 - Optimized data sent via redis, only what REALLY changed
 - Added **Watchers** and **dynamic docs** (see advanced section below)
+- Added internal support for `collection-hooks` when caching (see Collection-hooks section below)

 In other words, this is not a Swiss-Army knife, it is made for a very specific purpose: **scalable read-intensive real-time application**